IQSS/dataverse/doc/sphinx-guides/source/developers/unf/unf-v6.rst

 | Positive infinity is normalized as ``+inf``
 | The number ``1.23456789``, normalized with the default rounding to 7 digits of precision, is normalized as ``+1.234568e+``

+An "official" list of pre-calculated sample UNFs is supplied with the source of the Java implementation of UNF v6; see the :ref:`Note <note4>` at the end of the document.

 **2. For a vector of character strings:**

 Encode each character string with Unicode bit encoding.
 In UNF Version 6 UTF-8 is used.
 Truncate each string to ``X`` characters; the default value of ``X`` is 128.
 No further normalization is performed.